U.S. to boost pipeline cyber protections in wake of Colonial hack | Headlines

 U.S. to boost pipeline cyber protections in wake of Colonial hack

-The Biden administration is working with pipeline companies to strengthen protections against cyberattacks following the Colonial Pipeline hack and will announce actions in coming days, the Department of Homeland Security (DHS) said on Tuesday.
-The Transportation Security Administration (TSA), a unit of the DHS, "is coordinating with companies in the pipeline sector to ensure they are taking all necessary steps to increase their resilience to cyber threats and secure their systems," the agency said.
+The TSA said this month it has since expanded that staff to 34 positions.
+The TSA would require pipeline companies to report cyber incidents to the federal government, senior DHS officials told the Post.

-The Biden administration is working with pipeline companies to strengthen protections against cyberattacks following the Colonial Pipeline hack and will announce actions in coming days, the Department of Homeland Security (DHS) said on Tuesday.
+The Biden administration is working with pipeline companies to strengthen protections against cyberattacks following the Colonial Pipeline hack, with announcements of actions planned in coming days, the Department of Homeland Security (DHS) said on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)